Matheussoranco/M.I.A_Multimodal_Inteligent_Assistant/README.md

 Contributing

 Feel free to fork this repository and make pull requests.
 Suggestions and improvements are always welcome!
-License
+# License

-This project is licensed under the Apache 2.0 License.
+This project is licensed under the AGPL-3.0.
 See the LICENSE file for more details.